|

 and when ten o'clock arrived, the power of God came and swept me across

-the room, leaving me prostrate on the floor. then, an angel was seen by
+the room, leaving me prostrate on the floor.
+Then, an angel was seen by

 my father as it appeared in the room and hovered over me, reaching forward